Gender roles in Islam: Female genital mutilation (FGM)

-Modern Viewpoints
+Modern viewpoints

 Viewpoints regarding gender roles vary with different interpretations of the Quran, different sects of the religion, and different cultural traditions and geographical locations.

-Salafiyyah
+Salafaism

-Salafiyyah literally means "that which pertains to ancestry".
-It was first conceived by Muhammad Abduh and refers back to the first generation of Muslims who supported Muhammad during the seventh century.
+Salafiyyah, the Arabic term for "Salafism", is defined as "that which pertains to ancestry".
+It was first conceived by Muhammad Abduh, referring to the first generations of the early Muslims who supported Muhammad during the seventh century.

 The ideas of Abdul Aziz bin Abdullah bin Baz are characteristic of much of the salafiyyah sect.
 Bin Baz believed that the engagement of women in “male domains” separates them from their God-given nature, eventually leading to women's misery and demise.
 He believed that women entering “male domains” posed a danger to Muslim society, eventually causing it to fall into moral decay.
 Additionally, he asserted that a woman outside the home was a woman denying her true, God-given character.
 He viewed the involvement of women in male domains as a detriment to the next generation, which he says may receive a worse education and less compassion from their mothers.
 Bin Baz also thought that women should only work in certain fields, those that are within a woman's domain, such as female education, nursing, and medical care.
 But even these must obey a strict separation of gender.